Kellegram/kellegram-xyz/src/guides/safeguard_saddns.md

 - Do **NOT** go on HTTP sites.
 This is best practice regardless of whether SAD DNS existed or not.
   - Always make sure that you are only using websites that are secured via HTTP over TLS/SSL (it's where a website URL starts with HTTPS instead of HTTP).
   - You can make this easier by installing the [HTTPS Everywhere](https://www.eff.org/https-everywhere) and setting it to [Encrypt All Sites Eligible](https://i.imgur.com/E09Ejvq.png)
 - Switch to a DNS provider that has the vulnerabilities patched.
-I will provide a list of vulnerable as well as safe providers down below.
+(Currently there is no 100% surefire way of knowing what provider is completely safe from the attack).
   - Change it network-wide (This is will depend on your router's firmware, therefore you will have to find out how it's done on your particular model if you don't yet know)
   - Guides on changing your DNS provider per device can be found here:
     - [Windows](https://www.windowscentral.com/how-change-your-pcs-dns-settings-windows-10)